23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Make your own capsaicin cream

-Shutterstock 1080815600
+shutterstock 1080815600

 Capsaicin, the compound in chili peppers that gives them their heat, is an ingredient in many over-the-counter pain relief ointments.
 It works by reducing levels of a compound called substance P, which transmits pain signals to your brain.
 You can whip up your own massage oil by mixing a few dashes of ground cayenne with 2-3 teaspoons of olive oil.
 Apply it with gauze to unbroken skin on your painful joints several times a day.
 The first few doses will cause a mild burning sensation on the surface of your skin, but you’ll become desensitized to that feeling after a week or so.
 Just be sure to keep it away from your mouth, eyes, and other mucous membranes, where it will really sting.